Emmanuel Rivera Player Props: Diamondbacks vs. Pirates

 Emmanuel Rivera At The Plate

-- Rivera has 10 doubles, a home run and seven walks while hitting .303.
+- Rivera is batting .303 with 10 doubles, a home run and seven walks.

-- Rivera has an RBI in 15 of 45 games this season, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- Rivera has driven in a run in 15 games this season (33.3%), including four games with more than one RBI (8.9%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.